varnamproject/libvarnam/README.md

 <a name="introduction" />
 # Introduction

-`libvarnam` is a cross platform, self learning, open source library which support transliteration and reverse transliteration for Indian languages. `libvarnam` has a simple learning module built-in which can learn words to improve the transliteration experience.
+`libvarnam` is a cross platform, self learning, open source library which support transliteration and reverse transliteration for Indian languages.
+At the core is a C shared library providing algorithms and patterns for transliteration. `libvarnam` has a simple learning module built-in which can learn words to improve the transliteration experience.

 <a name="news" />
 # News